mrocklin/thesis/logpy.md

 \label{sec:logpy}

+We implement a rudimentary term rewrite system in LogPy, a general purpose logic programming library for Python.
+We chose this approach instead of one of the mature systems mentioned in Section \ref{sec:pattern-previous-work} in order to limit the number of dependencies that are uncommon within the scientific computing ecosystem.

 LogPy is a general purpose logic programming library for Python.
-It implements a varient of [miniKanren](http://kanren.sourceforge.net/)\cite{byrd}, a language originally implemented in a subset of Scheme.
-[Comprehensive documentation](http://github.com/logpy/logpy/tree/master/docs)\cite{logpy} is available online.
+It implements a varient of [miniKanren](http://kanren.sourceforge.net/)\cite{byrd2010}, a language originally implemented in a subset of Scheme.
+[Comprehensive documentation](http://github.com/logpy/logpy/tree/master/docs)\cite{logpy} for LogPy is available online.
 LogPy adds the additional foci to miniKanren.

 1. Associative Commutative matching
 2. Efficient indexing of relations of expression patterns